Excuse the WTF expletive but if you’re like me you probably find discussions on methylation and MTHFR get pretty high-ceilinged, pretty quickly!

 This means that right when you are most stressed, you are more likely to feel worse!
 It is when you are stressed that you have an increased need for the nutrients that help your enzymes work well.
 This is another reason WE ALL NEED to focus on supporting our methylation.

-By decreasing exposure to stresses and by helping your body to recover from stress, you’ll be helping your methylation cycle work better and therefore, preventing health issues.
+By decreasing exposure to toxins and by helping your body to recover from stress, you’ll be helping your methylation cycle work better and therefore, preventing health issues.

-To find out more about these topics see our blogs
+To find out more about methylation see our blogs

 Should I be Freaking Out About my Genes?